elphick/mass-composition/docs/source/usage/installation.rst

    :caption: Installation:

-The package is pip instalable.
+The package is pip installable.

 ..  code-block::